Automatic price optimisation as a tool for small and large retailers

 Who deals with prices more: small or large retailers?
 What should the retailer who decides for price optimization expect?
 Does price optimization matter because of team size?
 What are optimal prices and how does one set them?
 These are the questions that we hear the most often during discussions with our retail customers.

 What is the problem?

-- Both sides agree that optimal price is the price the shopper understands and accepts.
+- Both sides agree that Optimal Price is the price the shopper understands and accepts.
 They believe that in the long term they will have the best economic results at this price.

-What else we noticed?
+What else did we noticed?

 - Small retailers who often use the price recommendation of their suppliers see the potential in improving pricing.
 At the same time they are quite flexible about making price decisions.

 - Large retailers are aware of the fact that difficulty of pricing is related to the assortment scale.
 Therefore they are not looking for consultants who advise them but for a software that does the job for them.

 - Large retailers know proper pricing is a process which needs to be done repeatedly every week, day, or even hour.
 This applies to small growing retailers, and especially to those in the field of e-commerce.

 - Both large and small growing retailers are therefore actively looking for a price optimization tool.
 Small traditional retailers often do not know that there might be a tool or service which can help them with pricing.
 This tool/service isn’t necessarily a BI tool or an expensive consultation.

 - Managers of large retailers looking to innovate pricing, regularly face the pressure from middle management who refer to their extensive experience.
 We figured out that if these obstinate employees are in key assortment departments, they can cause millions of dollars of loss in net profit per year.